Is coconut a nut? Or fruit? Or a seed? This article has the definitive facts about coconuts. And the answer may surprise you.

 It’s classified as a type of fruit called a drupe.
 But they can loosely be called all three!

 Drupes are fleshy fruit that contain a seed such as nectarines, olives, peaches plums or cherries.
 [Source] However, even raspberries and blackberries are considered a type of drupe as well.
 Coconuts are specifically a one-seeded drupe which is a fruit with a hard shell covering the seed.
 [Source]

 All drupes have an exocarp (outer layer), mesocarp (fleshly middle) and endocarp (fleshy layer that surrounds the seed).
 [Source]

 Why are coconuts fruit?

 Coconut is technically classified as a drupe.
 And drupes have seeds or pits, but they don’t seem like nectarines or peaches or plums.
 So, if you are confused about how they are considered drupes, I completely understand.
 When we see coconuts in stores, we usually see the dried outer shell.
-There’s the coconut meat and water inside but no seed.
+There’s the coconut water/coconut meat inside but no seed.
 In this instance, if you look at the outside of the coconut, you’ll see the three pores.
 The seed shoots from those pores.
 Drupes also have endosperm which in the case of coconut, is the meaty white flesh.
 What you don’t normally see at the grocery store is the endocarp.
 That’s the smooth green layer which has already been removed.

 How are nuts classified?